Rigidity properties of the cotangent complex: Actions of Hochschild cohomology

 \begin{chunk} Given $\env RS$-modules $M$ and $N$ one gets an external product

+where $M\lotimes SN$ is viewed as an $\env RS$-module as explained in \ref{ch:bimodules}.
 Associativity of tensor products implies that this product is associative in the obvious sense.
 Setting $M=S=N$ one gets that $\Ext{\env RS}S{\ell}$, that is to say, $\hcm RS{\ell}$ is a graded $\ell$-algebra.
-It is immediate from the discussion in \ref{ch:hh-product} that this algebra structure is the same as the one introduced in Section~\ref{se:hha-and-hca}.
-To sum up:
+This algebra structure is the same as the one introduced in \ref{ch:hh-product}.
+Moreover, given \eqref{eq:unit}, specialising $M$ or $N$ to $S$, yields the following: